GoogleCloudPlatform/terraform-google-enterprise-genai/5-app-infra/projects/machine-learning/README.md

 Have a github token for access to your repository ready, along with an [Application Installation Id](https://github.com/badal-io/ml-foundations-composer/tree/development) and the remote uri to your repository.

-In `modules/base_env/main.tf`, you will notice each module is pointing to a google source repsitory.
-This google source repository is created in `5-app-infra/projects/service-catalog` which houses all of the modules that are needed for machine learning.

 ### Deploying with Cloud Build

 1. Clone the `gcp-policies` repo based on the Terraform output from the `0-bootstrap` step.